Two men assault woman at Redhill Mosque

 The two men continue slapping and hitting the woman right until the end of the video.

-The incident seems to have taken place at the Jamek Queenstown Mosque last night (March 11).
+The incident seems to have taken place at the Masjid Ar-Rabitah Mosque last night (March 11).

 Netizens who commented on the post shared verses from the Quran, a religious text of Islam.